MiroPsota/macko_spmv/media/README.md

 Some interesting points:
 - MACKO improves over dense representation slightly below $d=0.8$
 - MACKO reaches $d_{eff}=0.5$ at $d=0.4$ for expected and best case and at $d=0.35$ for the worst case.
-- CSR with 16 bit column indices matches MACKO at $d=0.04$ for the best case and $d=0.1$ for the worst case.
+- MACKO improves over CSR with 16 bit column indices for all densities above $d=0.04$ in the best case and $d=0.1$ in the worst case.

 ## SpMV benchmarks